codepath/android_guides/Getting-Started-with-Gradle.md

 Note how `repositories` is specified with two different values.
 This seems to be necessary to overcome a missing library on the new mavenCentral() target; if the other Maven URL is omitted, the repository package for ActionBarSherlock will fail to build.

+### Loading Dependencies with Gradle and Eclipse

+Eclipse does not have great support for dependency loading via Gradle.
+However, scripts can be written that make this possible.
+Check out [the solution found on this site](http://www.nodeclipse.org/projects/gradle/android) for a working way to import dependencies into Eclipse.
+You can also check out [this gist](https://gist.github.com/nesquena/9e261582e55620d5fbd8).

 ## Resources

 Check out the following links for more details: